 MSc in Business Administration and Philosophy

-MSc in Business Administration and Philosophy combines philosophy and business studies.
-Students enrolled in the programme will be trained in applying philosophical concepts, theories and analyses in the study of business practice as well as general economics.
+MSc PHIL combines philosophy and business studies.
+You will be trained in applying philosophical concepts, theories and analyses in the study of business practice as well as general economics.

 - Manage and navigate organizational fields with diverse forms of knowledge.
 This includes private companies where human and technical forms of knowledge intersect or public institutions where political and economic forms of knowledge must be integrated.